Colgate-Palmolive Company (CL) Stock: Evaluating the Market Performance

 Morgan Stanley, on the other hand, stated in their research note that they expect to see CL reach a price target of $82.
 The rating they have provided for CL stocks is “Overweight” according to the report published on January 30th, 2023.

-Volatility was left at 1.55%, however, over the last 30 days, the volatility rate increased by 1.59%, as shares sank -1.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.24% lower at present.
+Volatility was left at 1.55%, however, over the last 30 days, the volatility rate increased by 1.38%, as shares surge +2.81% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.54% lower at present.

-During the last 5 trading sessions, CL rose by +0.66%, which changed the moving average for the period of 200-days by -3.56% in comparison to the 20-day moving average, which settled at $73.87.
-In addition, Colgate-Palmolive Company saw -5.75% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CL fell by -1.23%, which changed the moving average for the period of 200-days by -4.00% in comparison to the 20-day moving average, which settled at $73.67.
+In addition, Colgate-Palmolive Company saw -6.59% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CL starting from Daniels Jennifer, who sale 4,922 shares at the price of $73.31 back on Feb 17.
-After this action, Daniels Jennifer now owns 52,728 shares of Colgate-Palmolive Company, valued at $360,832 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CL starting from HARRIS C MARTIN, who sale 5,703 shares at the price of $74.25 back on Feb 21.
+After this action, HARRIS C MARTIN now owns 17,010 shares of Colgate-Palmolive Company, valued at $423,447 using the latest closing price.

-Kooyman John W, the Chief of Staff of Colgate-Palmolive Company, sale 1,515 shares at $73.30 during a trade that took place back on Feb 17, which means that Kooyman John W is holding 8,406 shares at $111,050 based on the most recent closing price.
+Daniels Jennifer, the CLO and Secretary of Colgate-Palmolive Company, sale 4,922 shares at $73.31 during a trade that took place back on Feb 17, which means that Daniels Jennifer is holding 52,728 shares at $360,832 based on the most recent closing price.

 Stock Fundamentals for CL